MileHacker Logo

 Roll your clothes to make more space and avoid wrinkles.
 Use packing cubes to organize different categories of objects and maximize suitcase capacity.

 Place heavier items at the bottom of your suitcase and distribute weight evenly.
-Keep liquids in a separate, clear bag for easy security at the airport checks.
+Keep liquids in a separate, clear bag for easy airport security checks.